The Spy in the Green Hat: Plot

-In the mid-1960s height of the Cold War, U.N.C.L.E. agents Napoleon Solo and Illya Kuryakin are assigned to meet and bring the "most wanted" former Nazi, missile expert Dr. von Kronen, in to the agency.
-He is kidnapped by operatives of THRUSH pinwheel Louis Strago, a Sicillian vinter and importer to the U.S..
-Solo and Kuryakin are assigned to bring him back, which leads them to infiltrate Strago's secret heavy water base disguised in a winery.
+In the mid-1960s height of the Cold War, U.N.C.L.E. agents Napoleon Solo and Illya Kuryakin are assigned to meet and bring the "most wanted" former Nazi, missile expert Dr. Heinrich von Kronen, in to the agency.
+He is kidnapped by operatives of THRUSH pinwheel Louis Strago, a Sicillian vinter and importer to the U.S. Solo and Kuryakin are assigned to bring him back, which leads them to infiltrate Strago's secret heavy water base disguised in a winery.
 The THRUSH plan is for Strago to detonate atomic bombs in the Caribbean to divert the Gulf Stream, warm Greenland to serve as a Fatherland for THRUSH, and wreak havoc in Europe and the United States.

 The agents are split up after an encounter with Strago's security force, with Solo having to hide that night in the bedroom of curvaceous young Pia Monteri.
-When Pia's grandmother learns of the disgrace she initiates a literal shotgun wedding despite Solo's insistence that nothing inappropriate happened.
-He narrowly escapes with Kuryarkin's help and returns to the U.S., but Grandma Monteri enlists the aid of Pia's uncles, the Stilleto brothers, former dons in the Prohibition era Chicago Mafia, to find him.
+When Pia's grandmother learns of the disgrace, she initiates a literal shotgun wedding despite Solo's insistence that nothing inappropriate happened.
+He narrowly escapes with Kuryakin's help and returns to the U.S., but Grandma Monteri enlists the aid of Pia's uncles, the Stilleto brothers, former dons in the Prohibition era Chicago Mafia, to find him.

 Kuryakin is soon captured at Strago's import operation in Chicago, and tortured by Strago's top personal assistant, Miss Diketon, a deadly assassin who truly loves her work.
 The Stilletos are quick to find Solo, who narrowly escapes a second wedding when he and Pia are kidnapped by Strago and his men.